Bottom line: AdEspresso makes it simple to test and pick winning Facebook ads.

 This post contains affiliate links and pays a commission should you become a customer.

 I was running a successful Facebook ads campaign – my first major campaign.
 I struggled to keep up and keep track of everything to know my profit margin and where to place my ad spend.
 I only wanted to spend on ads that gave me sales.
 I was trying to learn Facebook Ads Manager and Power Editor as I was using them.
-I took classes and asked for help but I was constantly frustrated by how hard it was to read the data and act on it.
+I took classes and asked for help but I was constantly frustrated by how hard the data was to read the data and act on it.

 Perhaps the most frustrating part of Power Editor or running Facebook Ads Manager is figuring out what ads perform the best.
 It should be easy to see but it’s not.
 Even learning how to publish an ad was frustrating for me the first time I used Power Editor.
 There’s a lot about Power Editor that is not intuitive at all.
 That is what made me look for a better solution.
 I found it with AdEspresso.